Taylor Thierry is gaining attention as she grows with the Buckeyes

 In Ohio State’s marquee victory of the season, beating the Maryland Terrapins on Jan.
 20, Thierry came in three minutes into the second quarter.
 Within 20 seconds, Thierry had a steal, layup and made free throw from the layup.
 Looking at the stat sheet for the game, Thierry didn’t stand out.
 Those were her only three points of the game, but it was indicative of what followed.

-Since then, Thierry’s played double digit minutes in five straight games and Ohio State’s reaped the benefits.
-Thursday night, Thierry came in near the end of the first quarter, when Ohio State was down three.
+Since then, Thierry’s played double-digit minutes in five-straight games, and Ohio State has reaped the benefits.
+Thursday night, Thierry came in near the end of the first quarter when Ohio State was down three.
 She didn’t leave the court again until halftime, and in the second quarter she was pivotal in turning the game around.

 Thierry’s second quarter included blocking a three-point attempt, jumping to grab a steal at midcourt and taking on Nebraska’s bigs on the boards.
 There’s a mixture of speed, agility and strength that allows Thierry to defend on the perimeter and go head-to-head with centers and forwards in the B1G.
 Thursday it was freshman standout Alexis Markowski, and in the next few weeks it’ll be Maryland’s Angel Reese and whoever the Buckeyes draw in the B1G Tournament.